-Seehotel Ambach presides over the shores of Lake Caldaro in Italy’s South Tyrol with its perfectly formed, curvaceous marshmellowy walls which cloak this design icon from the seventies, built in 1973 by the legendary architect Othmar Barth.
+Seehotel Ambach presides over the shores of Lake Caldaro in Italy’s South Tyrol with its perfectly formed, curvaceous marshmallowy walls which cloak this design icon from the seventies, built in 1973 by the legendary architect Othmar Barth.
 Add to the groovy scene a handful of soaring peaks, an emerald lake and an immaculate shoreline lawn dotted with canary-yellow sun loungers and you’ve got yourself an effortless and iconic Slim Aarons-style scene.

 Seehotel harks back to a time of laid-back glamour, chic repose, and carefree holidays when the order of the day was colourful cocktails and lakeside luxury.
 The boutique retreat has been thoughtfully reimagined keeping true to the original design fabric being cleverly adapted for today's nomad of cool by South Tyrolean architect Walter Angonese, who also added the fabulous ‘Badehaus’ in the grounds.
-It's hard to imagine how you can make the 70's even cooler, but evidently you can: Angonese has not only triumphed in created a sophisticated realm of period design, he has morphed the house with subtle modern interventions.
+It's hard to imagine how you can make the 70's even cooler, but evidently you can: Angonese has not only triumphed in creating a sophisticated realm of period design, he has morphed the house with subtle modern interventions.

 Interiors of smooth, white candyfloss concrete form a canvas on which splashes of retro tangerine, vert and oxide reds drape mid-century furniture pieces, and vintage arched lamps create pools of light with pale timber cladding the curved mezzanine.
 Seehotel has all the hallmarks of sleek modernity – bold, cuboid, simplistic yet sophisticated.
 Wide open-plan living spaces are framed by large geometric window panes which theatrically put the H20 landscapes of Caldaro al Lago centre stage.